AlexGin/GSM_SMS_Send/README.md

 5) GSMModemHiLink.h/cpp - it's support for contemporary HiLink 3G modems (HTTP connection to HUAWEI E303, E3531 and etc.),

-6) Serial.h/cpp - support physical (via RS-232) or virtual (via USB) COM-port channel,
+6) Serial.h/cpp - support physical (via RS-232) or virtual (via USB) COM-port channel (need only for AT-modems commands GSM devices),

 7) PDUEncoder.h/cpp - for generate PDU section in commands: AT+CUSD and AT+CMGW (not using for HiLink 3G modems),